-Proposal Description Vote Required Discretionary Voting Allowed No. 1 Election of Directors Majority of Votes Cast No No. 2 Advisory Vote on Named Executive Officers' Compensation Majority of Votes Cast No No. 3 Ratification of the Selection of Ernst & Young LLP as Independent Registered Public Accounting Firm for 2021 Majority of Votes Cast Yes No. 4 Amendment of the 2018 Plan to Increase the Number of Shares Reserved for Issuance Thereunder by 2,000,000 Shares Majority of Votes Cast No No. 5 Amendment and Restatement of the 2018 ESPP to increase the number of shares reserved for issuance thereunder by 900,000 shares and increase the maximum number of shares purchasable under the plan to 2,500 per offering period Majority of Votes Cast No
+Proposal Description Vote Required Discretionary Voting Allowed No. 1 Election of Directors Majority of Votes Cast No No. 2 Advisory Vote on Our Named Executive Officers' Compensation Majority of Votes Cast No No. 3 Advisory Vote on the Frequency of Future Advisory Votes to Approve Our Named Executive Officers' Compensation N/A No No. 4 Ratification of the Selection of Ernst & Young LLP as Independent Registered Public Accounting Firm for 2024 Majority of Votes Cast Yes No. 5 Amendment and Restatement of the 2018 Plan to Increase the Number of Shares Reserved for Issuance Thereunder by 220,000 Shares Majority of Votes Cast No No. 6 Amendment and Restatement of the Amended and Restated 2018 Employee Stock Purchase Plan Majority of Votes Cast No